geropl/gemini-mcp-go/README.md

 }
 ```

-The server's response will include a `session_id`.
+The server's response will include a `session_id` for continuing the conversation.

 **2. Ask a follow-up question:**